 Predominantly, the security systems are classified into three types.
 They are (i) Firewall Systems, (ii) Intrusion Detection/Prevention (IDS/IPS) Systems and (iii) Network Behavior Analysis (NBA) Systems also known as Network Behavior Anomaly Detection (NBAD) Systems.
 While all three of them have their own unique strengths and weaknesses, they complement each other to form a holistic network security strategy.
 However, the first two are widely prevalent and perceived as essential components, the third is not so.
 This leaves the network vulnerable to several zero-day attacks, unknown worms, internal threats, etc., as well as letting them lag behind in terms of overall traffic visibility, access policy decisions, security posture assessment and a reasonably sure confirmation of network security.

 Bandwidth monitoring & traffic analysis and network security analytics & behavior anomaly detection are interdependent and complementary by nature.
 NetFlow Analyzer, coupled with ASAM, unifies these complementary solutions to provide a holistic and reliable decision support system in a single user-friendly interface.
-While NetFlow Analyzer gives you an in-depth visibility in to your network traffic and bandwidth utilization, ASAM offers continuous network security monitoring and anomaly detection capabilities.
+While NetFlow Analyzer gives you an in-depth visibility in to your network traffic and bandwidth utilization, ASAM offers continuous network security monitoring and network anomaly detection capabilities.

 Advanced Security Analytics Module is a network flow based security analytics and anomaly detection tool that helps in detecting zero-day network intrusions, using the state-of-the-art Continuous Stream Mining Engine™technology, and classifying the intrusions to tackle network security threats in real time.
 ASAM offers actionable intelligence to detect a broad spectrum of external and internal security threats as well as continuous overall assessment of network security (Network Security screenshots).